GunnJerkens/wordpress-test/README.md

 # Development Test

 Assemble a small Wordpress site from scratch.
-Do not use any existing themes or plugins, the test theme should be written by hand to cover all requirements.
+Do not use any existing themes or plugins, the goal of this exercise is to test your ability at creating a super basic theme.

+The expected time for this exercise is 30-60 minutes.

 ## Requirements